 - Allow control over audience member participation

 - Has best support for your technical needs – streaming video / presentations

 - You can support multiple speaker/hosts who may not be co-located

 - You can control window layout on participant side of the event (whether they see 1 pane, 4 panes, etc.)

 - Users don’t have to download special plugins or add-ons to participate

 - You have “control room” type of features to produce the program

 This technology will take some preparation, practice and most importantly, fine-tuning to get the presentation for your virtual back up plan correct.
 You will leverage this platform to drive the entire event: from fundraising to interactive elements.
 The important part is designing an event that will be easy-to-use and understand for all of your participants.

 Appropriate Pre-Work – Fundraising

 By planning your virtual back-up event early, you allow yourself the additional luxury of making sure attendees have the necessary apps and/or pre-requisites prior to the event.
 We know many non-profits have software systems they subscribe to for connecting credit cards to the event or even doing live bidding – some of these come with companion apps that need to be downloaded by participants.

 Make this process easy with QR codes and early drip marketing to maximize the number of early downloads.
 You should also plan on allowing those same QR codes to be available through your presentation on the streaming service to attempt to pick up the balance of participants who have not yet engaged with these additional pieces of technology.

 Real World Supplements

 Many events traditionally have physical takeaways.
-Consider personal deliveries of your normal giveaways in the week leading up to the event – they will generate some pre-excitement and are another opportunity to engage participants to download necessary technology prior to the event.
+Consider personal deliveries of your normal giveaways in the weeks leading up to the event – they will generate some pre-excitement and are another opportunity to engage participants to download necessary technology prior to the event.
 You can also use these pre-deliveries to highlight silent auction items and prep participants for what to expect on the night of the event.
 It is also appropriate to have bidding on silent auction items run for 2-3 weeks prior to the event.